O(3) transformations¶

 Sample

-nuniformly distributed O(3) transformations.Rotations are sampled from the Haar measure on SO(3) via random unit quaternions.
+ntransformations uniformly from SO(3), or from O(3) when inversions are included.Rotations are sampled from the Haar measure on SO(3) via random unit quaternions.
 When

-n (int) – number of transformations to generate
+n (int) – positive number of transformations to generate

-max_angular_momentum (int) – maximum angular momentum for Wigner-D matrices
+max_angular_momentum (int) – non-negative maximum angular momentum for Wigner-D matrices

 device (device) – target device for the output tensors

-dtype (dtype) – target dtype for the output tensors
+dtype (dtype) – target dtype for the output tensors; must be

 True, sample from O(3) instead of SO(3)generator (Generator | None) – optional